Patient Advisory Group (PAG)

 Membership

-Membership is open to everyone.
+Membership is open to anyone not currently practising in the Radiography workforce.
 Members are recruited by national advertisements.
 You do not need any particular qualifications but basic IT skills are very helpful.
 We welcome people from all backgrounds and from anywhere within the United Kingdom.
 All we ask is that you bring your voice and share your views with us.

 Membership of the group is for a period of two years, which can be renewed for a further two years.